chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 {{< figure src="/images/automate/snow_integration_transform_map_scripts.png" alt="Transform Scripts">}}
 ##### *Script Includes:*
 - **BufferToImportUtil:** Updates the CPU speed in Linux server, CMDB server, CMDI OSX server, and CMDB win server.
-- **Logging:** Updates logging status as `enabled` or `disabled`.
+- **Logging:** Updates logging status as **enabled** or **disabled**.
 - **JsonUtil:** Updates the JSON objects.
 - **AutomateApi:** Calls the Chef automate API and checks the status of the response.
 - **AutomateApiClient:** Updates the token and password in the Chef Automate instance.
 - **PropertiesUtil:** Updates the role in the property.
 - **ImportUtil:** Updates the compliance import data.
 - **Util:** Updates manufacturer data in the core company table and updates the category and manufacturer data in the _CMDB model_ table.
+-
 {{< figure src="/images/automate/snow_integration_transform_map_scripts1.png" alt="Script Includes">}}
-## Configuring Chef Automate
+## Chef Automate Configuration
 Chef Automate can be configured in two ways:
 - From the ServiceNow application
 - From the Chef Automate UI

 **Precaution** - It is recommended to take a cautionary approach to set up the data imports using Chef Automate Data Feed to avoid unnecessary performance impacts to your ServiceNow infrastructure.
-In addition, it is recommended that larger time intervals for the feed\_interval setting, such as 4 or 8 hours, are used initially and with a smaller node\_batch\_size of 50.
+In addition, it is recommended that larger time intervals for the **feed_interval** setting, such as 4 or 8 hours, are used initially and with a smaller **node_batch_size** of **50**.
 Testing this on your development infrastructure is recommended and making use of the CIDR filter functionality on Chef Automate Data Feed may make sense for your production environment, depending on the size of your estate and your Production ServiceNow setup.
-### Configure from ServiceNow
+### Configuring Chef Automate from ServiceNow
 Configuration from a ServiceNow production instance requires the Chef Automate instance to be configured with a valid signed SSL certificate.
-Follow these steps to configure the `Chef Automate integration from ServiceNow`:
+Follow these steps to configure the Chef Automate integration from ServiceNow:
 1. Navigate to the **Chef Automate** menu.
 2. Select the **Automate instances** module.
 1. Click the **Submit** button to create a new Automate instance.